 It can be equally surprising to see how much more productive and content you feel during other parts of your day.
 Exercise also helps you feel more accomplished each day, which boost your feelings of fulfillment.
 Exhaustive exercise can also help with occasional sleeplessness and agitation, but it is important to avoid injury in the process.
 It’s important that you give it time and stay committed.
 It will often take a few sessions to really start seeing the difference in your mood but once you do, it just gets easier and easier to continue this habit.

 Although exercise alone won’t fix all your issues, it can help a great deal.

 Proper Sleep Schedule

 Establishing a disciplined sleep schedule and daily routine is one of the most important steps you can take in your life.
-Getting adequate sleep not only effects how your mind and body function each day, but can drastically affect the way you feel.
-Lack of sleep, and sleep deficits can take their toll on all aspects of your life.
+Getting adequate sleep not only affects how your mind and body function each day but can drastically affect the way you feel.
+Lack of sleep and sleep deficits can take their toll on all aspects of your life.
 Also remember, the body and mind need a lot more time to recover during times of high stress.
 With too little sleep, individuals tend to experience low energy and body pain, and the mind can grow cloudy and confused as well.
 One step you can take is to get to bed at the same hour each night and avoid late-night stimulation such as television.
 Following the other tips in this article will also help your quality of sleep.
 Sleep aids can be a great help during this time.
 Short naps throughout the day may be another option.

 Hot Baths / Showers or Cold Baths / Showers